ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 ## Performance

 We had this simple throughput test for Hot Chocolate 11, which essentially executes a simple query to fetch books and authors.
 Hot Chocolate 11 achieved 19.983 requests a second on our test hardware.
-Now, with the new execution engine, we clock in 33.702 requests a second, which are an additional 13.719 requests per second with the same hardware on a test that does not even really take advantage of all the new optimizations.
+With the new execution engine, we clock in 33.702 requests a second, which are an additional 13.719 requests per second with the same hardware on a test that does not even really take advantage of all the new optimizations.

 Hot Chocolate 12 executes much faster but also saves on the memory.
 In many cases, the execution now needs only 1/3 of the memory Hot Chocolate 11 needed.